Building Human Capital For Successful Watershed Management

-The North Central Region Water Network and our member land-grant universities are building the capacity of watershed leaders to engage stakeholders in reducing non-point pollution of lakes, rivers, and streams through training, peer learning, and resource development.
+The North Central Region Water Network and our member land-grant universities are building “human capital” for successful watershed management, focused especially on watershed professionals and farmer leaders.
+By strengthening knowledge, skills, and networks through training, peer learning, and resource development, we are bolstering the capacity of watershed leaders to collaborate with stakeholders in reducing non-point pollution of lakes, rivers, and streams.

 Watershed management entails engaging key stakeholder groups to identify water quality impairments, develop water quality goals, and collaborate on strategies and actions to address the impairments (USEPA, 2005).
 Non-point sources of pollution are considered the most common cause of impairment to water quality in the U.S. (USEPA, 2016).
 In the North Central Region, nutrient and sediment runoff from agricultural land is associated with lake eutrophication, including harmful algal blooms in the western Lake Erie basin, and is considered a significant contributor to the hypoxic zone in the Gulf of Mexico.

 This is an inclusive group of farmer and non-farmer leaders who are working in their communities and states to reduce nutrient pollution to the Mississippi River and shrink the hypoxic zone in the Gulf of Mexico.
 More >>

 This project is creating ways for farmers to learn from each other about how to implement conservation practices and reap the benefits for both their farms and communities.
 More >>